What is the Washoe Meadows Community?

 The Upper Truckee divides Washoe Meadows from the existing golf course, which operates on state land.
 Built in the 1950’s the Lake Tahoe Golf Course has long been a source of sediment the river ultimately carries downstream to Lake Tahoe.
 Chemical runoff from the golf course and its supporting operations have been tied to contamination of the river and surrounding soil, threatening fisheries and other wildlife.

 The river restoration approach State has chosen would require moving nine holes of the existing golf course across the river into Washoe Meadows.
 The plan requires removing over 1,600 trees, and converting wildlife habitat to fairways and greens.
-Scientists believe grading required will impact the water table that supports the exceptional fens ecosystem.
+Scientists believe the required grading will impact the water table that supports the exceptional fens ecosystem.

 Other options are available to restore the river that would provide for golf and keep Washoe Meadows a natural and family-friendly park, but these alternatives were rejected, largely because of pressure from the golf industry.

-In 2012, State Parks Commissioners approved State Parks recommendation to downgrade Washoe Meadows to a State Recreation Area, despite public opposition and expert testimony to the effects of the golf course on fish, wildlife and water quality in the Lake Tahoe watershed.
+In 2011 and 2012, State Parks Commissioners approved State Parks recommendation to downgrade Washoe Meadows to a State Recreation Area, despite public opposition and expert testimony to the effects of the golf course on fish, wildlife and water quality in the Lake Tahoe watershed.

 To date, Washoe Meadows Community has filed two lawsuits to stop destruction of the park.